Discworld (world): Klatch

-The continent of Klatch consists of that part of the Discworld's super continent that is rimwards of the Circle Sea.
+The continent of Klatch consists of part of Discworld that is rimwards of the Circle Sea.
 Like the distinction between Europe and Asia, the difference between Klatch and the unnamed continent that Ankh-Morpork stands upon is arbitrary and cultural rather than geographically evident.
 The continent includes the Circle Sea states of Ephebe, Tsort, Djelibeybi, Omnia, and the more rimwards territories of Howondaland, Tezumen Empire, Betrek, Smale, Klatchistan, and Muntab.
-It can be thought of as roughly equivalent to Africa.
+It can be thought of as roughly equivalent to Africa, though Pratchett denied this.

-In the words of Terry Pratchett: "Not loosely based on Africa at all.
-Honestly."

 The continent's principal nation, also called Klatch, is a large multi-ethnic empire rimwards to turnwise of the Circle Sea.
 It resembles medieval Arabic states, and has a political system similar to the Ottoman Empire.
-Its capital is Al Khali (popularly known as 'the Gateway to the mysterious continent of Klatch'), and it includes outlying regions such as Hersheba and Syrrit.
+Its capital is Al Khali, and it includes outlying regions such as Hersheba and Syrrit.
 Klatch is a commercial rival of Ankh-Morpork – the book Jingo depicts a brief war between the two mainly on economic land ownership grounds.
 It is also a common metaphorical boundary for anything considered genuinely "foreign", despite other areas of similar distance not being considered as such.
 There is some cultural mistrust between the Sto Plains and Klatch, as evidenced by the phrase "Pardon my Klatchian" upon speaking a rude word.

 Despite the tendency of Morporkians to see Klatchians as savages, Jingo makes clear that Klatchians are technologically and scientifically advanced.
-It is said that the Klatchians had 15 distinct words for assassination before the rest of the world had caught on to the idea of hitting each other with rocks.
 This situation parallels that which existed between Europe and the Arab world throughout the Middle Ages.
 The ruler of Klatch is called the Seriph (perhaps a play on caliph, sherif/sharif, seraph and serif).
 In Sourcery, the Seriph was Creosote, a rather vain and foolish man who was obsessed with poetry.
 A genie reportedly granted a great fortune to his grandfather, which was more or less squandered by modern times.
 It is unknown whether Creosote is still Seriph; the Prince Cadram and Prince Khufurah appeared in Jingo, but it is unknown whether they are relatives of Creosote.
 The "Klatchian Foreign Legion" parodies French military activities in North Africa.
 The name is probably a play on "coffee klatsch"; a recognition of its most famous export, Klatchian coffee.
 The principal deity of Klatch is Offler, a crocodile-headed god.